Our Kindergarten class made these wonderful “Cookies for Santa” cookbooks to give their parents as a Christmas gift.

 What I really liked was the texture of the cookbooks.
 They were thick and had the feel of a worn out old favorite book you would lovingly keep out on the shelf.
 Well done Mrs. R!
 I only wish you had made one for me:)

-I am linking this post to No Time for Flashcards!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking this post to No Time for Flashcards!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!